* U.S. crude, gasoline inventories climb -API

 * Traders take put options to sell crude

-* But production cuts, strong economy prevent bigger falls (Adds comment, updates prices)
+* But production cuts, strong economy prevent bigger falls (Adds Novak price comment, updates prices)

-SINGAPORE, Jan 24 (Reuters) - Oil prices fell on Wednesday, weighed down by data that showed an increase in U.S. crude oil and gasoline inventories.
+SINGAPORE, Jan 24 (Reuters) - Oil prices fell on Wednesday, weighed by data showing an increase in U.S. crude oil and gasoline inventories.

 Gasoline stocks climbed by 4.1 million barrels, while refinery crude runs fell by 420,000 barrels per day.

-In Asia, oversupply of gasoline has pulled down refinery profits for the product to their lowest level since 2015.
+In Asia, oversupply of gasoline has pulled down refinery profits their lowest level since 2015.